 The Angelova Law Firm, LLC, was founded by attorney Aneliya M. Angelova.
-An immigrant herself, attorney Angelova understands the difficulties many recent immigrants go through while they are in the process of obtaining an immigration benefit (green card, US Citizenship, etc.).
-In addition to immigration law, attorney Angelova concentrates her practice in the following areas of law: family law, small business formation, personal injury, and contracts.
+Attorney Angelova understands the difficulties many recent immigrants go through while they are in the process of obtaining an immigration benefit (green card, US Citizenship, etc.).
+In addition to immigration law, attorney Angelova concentrates her practice in the following areas of law: consumer fraud law, discrimination, family law, small business formation, personal injury, and contracts.

 Immigration law is a fast-changing and complex area.
 Whether you would like to obtain a temporary non-immigrant visa, green card (through a family member, employer, investment, asylum, or the lottery), attorney Angelova will take the time to listen to your concern and address it in a timely fashion.
 The Angelova Law Firm is located at:

 If you cannot come to our office, you can schedule your consultation via telephone or Skype.
 Call (609)-271-3573 to schedule your consultation today.
 Please visit our immigration law page for more information.
 Click here for immigration law.

 Family law issues such as divorce, separation, child custody, and visitation are often accompanied with a great deal of emotion and stress.
 Our goal is to provide you with options, so you can decide what is best for your own family.
 Before founding Angelova Law, Ms. Angelova served as a judicial law clerk to the Hon.
 Richard F. Wells.
 In her position as a law clerk, attorney Angelova had an opportunity to gain substantial knowledge and experience in family law issues such as: divorce, pre-marital agreements, post-nuptial agreements, separation agreements, custody issues, modification of custody orders, establishment of child support orders, modification of child support orders, alimony, termination and modification of alimony, and domestic violence.